Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 - Earning XP with SkyTeam partners

-- Mileage runs from Amsterdam: routes and costs
+- Mileage runs: routes and costs by gateway

 - Comparison table: cost per XP